OlivierLD/raspberry-coffee/java-python/README.md

 and actuators are to be written to, you _**push**_ data to the actuator.
 For example:
 - You _read_ data from a magnetometer
-- You _push_ data to an oled screen, or a servo driver.
+- You _push_ data to an oled screen (telling it what to display), or a servo driver (telling it how to move).

 Typically, if you build a REST server to read data from a sensor, you'd be using the `GET` verb.
 Similarly, if you want to send data to a screen, you'd be using a `POST` verb.